vivek0240/gplayforAndroid/Nano-Package.md

 For 6.0 also:
 * Google Text-to-Speech

-Note: Non-bold apps are also in smaller packages.
+Note: Bold apps mark the difference to smaller packages.